A dyslexia diagnosis requires a full psycho-educational assessment which that can only be administered by a licensed

-*Fountas & Pinnell Benchmark Assessment System (BAS) Cost: $275
+*Fountas & Pinnell Benchmark Assessment System (BAS) or GB Plus Benchmarking Tool Cost: $275

 These assessments are conducted one-on-one and have been designed to measure a student’s instructional and independent reading level in either English or French.

 The BAS assessment system encompasses a vast scope of literacy elements.
 Depending upon the age and ability of the student being tested, the BAS assessment process may include any of the following sub-tests to explore the following:

 - Upper and lower case letters: name/sound recognition and association